 - 1 tablespoon fennel seeds

-- 6 Kashmiri red chilies, less if using a spicier variety
+- 6 Kashmiri red chilies, fewer if using a spicier variety

 - 2-inch cinnamon stick